 African swine fever is a prohibited matter.

-Outbreaks have been reported in Eastern Europe, the Russian Federation and Asia (China, Hong Kong Administrative region, Vietnam, Cambodia, Mongolia, Myanmar, Democratic People's Republic of Korea, Lao People's Democratic Republic, the Philippines, South Korea and Timor-Leste).
+Outbreaks have been reported in Eastern Europe, the Russian Federation and Asia (China, Hong Kong Administrative region, Vietnam, Cambodia, Mongolia, Myanmar, Democratic People's Republic of Korea, Lao People's Democratic Republic, the Philippines, South Korea, Timor-Leste, Indonesia, and Papua New Guinea).

 International outbreaks are a reminder that animal diseases can spread quickly and do not respect international borders.

 Early detection and reporting of African swine fever is critical to rapid containment of this disease.

 If you suspect the presence of African swine fever, you must report it to Biosecurity Queensland on 13 25 23 or contact the Emergency Disease Watch Hotline on 1800 675 888.